devzelix/sicuc-backend/README.md

 # ⚙️ Cultor Registration Backend

-This backend application supports the Cultist Registration system for Secretaría de Cultura Carabobo.
-Built with Spring Boot, it provides RESTful APIs to manage cultists and related entities such as municipalities, parishes, art categories, and art disciplines.
-It includes features for filtering cultists by various criteria, validating input data, and handling exceptions gracefully.
+This backend application supports the Cultors Registration system for Secretariat Of Culture Of Carabobo.
+Built with Spring Boot, it provides RESTful APIs to manage cultors and related entities such as municipalities, parishes, art categories, and art disciplines.
+It includes features for filtering cultors by various criteria, validating input data, and handling exceptions gracefully.

 ## Table of Contents